-Renchun joined IFS Capital Limited in October 2020 as the Chief Executive Officer / Country Head of the Singapore business of IFS Capital Limited.
+Renchun joined IFS Capital Limited in October 2020 as the Chief Executive Officer and Country Head for Singapore Office.
 He is responsible for the overall management of IFS Capital Limited's business in Singapore.
-Renchun began his career at Citibank and spent more than 10 years in the banking industry across both the consumer and commercial banking businesses, including a 3 year stint in Shanghai.
+Renchun began his career at Citibank and spent more than 10 years in the banking industry across both the consumer and commercial banking businesses, including a 3-year stint in Shanghai.
 He was instrumental in driving the growth of these franchises in China and the ASEAN region.
-Renchun graduated from the Nanyang Technological University with First Class Honours in Bachelor of Science / Biological Sciences.
+Renchun graduated from the Nanyang Technological University with First Class Honours in Bachelor of Science/Biological Sciences.